Skip navigation

 Chloride Blood Test

-What is a Chloride Blood Test?
+What is a chloride blood test?

 A chloride blood test measures the amount of chloride in your blood.
 Chloride is a type of electrolyte.
 Electrolytes are electrically charged minerals that help control the amount of fluids and the balance of acids and bases (pH balance) in your body.
-Chloride is often measured with other electrolytes to diagnose or monitor conditions, such as kidney disease, heart failure, liver disease, and high blood pressure.
+You have electrolytes in your blood, urine, tissues, and other body fluids.

 Other names: CI, Serum chloride